Drywall Post-Trade Cutout Repair Services in St. Albert, AB

 Ceiling cutout repairs require precise measurement and proper backing materials to prevent future sagging.
 Small holes under 4 inches use adhesive patches, while larger openings need backing boards cut to fit the opening dimensions.

-- Cut patch piece 1/8 inch smaller than hole
+• Cutting the patch piece 1/8 inch smaller than the hole

 Ceiling crack repair often accompanies cutout work due to structural stress.
-Cracks receive fiberglass mesh tape before compound application to prevent reopening.
+Cracks receive fibreglass mesh tape before compound application to prevent reopening.

 Wall Cutout Patching After Renovations